qporzk/beautiful-test/weis-compilation-post.md

 ---
 layout: page
-title: Weis' Beginner Compilation
+title: Getting Started
-subtitle: The links below are to a compiled list of topics from various places.
+subtitle: The links below are to a compiled list of topics from various places, compiled by Weis.
 The original post can be found [here](https://3.basecamp.com/3671212/buckets/7351439/messages/2743471398)
 ---

 ## Sections

+Manual
+ - The Basecamp Decent Manual - [Manual](https://3.basecamp.com/3671212/buckets/7351439/documents/2864587729)

 Interpreting curves on the Decent:
 - Docs & Files - [Advanced Espresso Advice](https://3.basecamp.com/3671212/buckets/7351439/documents/1788487853)